 Keep in mind...

 WE will not stop your dog chasing sheep.
-It is YOU!

-We have successfully helped dozens of dogs and their owners.
 However, our advice to owners of dogs with a high level of chasing instinct is to ALWAYS KEEP THEM ON A LEAD AROUND LIVESTOCK.